 CUI Agency Listed by thegentlemen Ransomware Group

-On June 30, 2026, the ransomware group known as thegentlemen added CUI Agency to its public leak site, confirming that internal files had been exfiltrated from the family-owned Utah insurance firm.
+On June 30, 2026, the ransomware group known as thegentlemen added CUI Agency to its public leak site, claiming that internal files had been exfiltrated from the family-owned Utah insurance firm.

 Public reporting indicates that CUI Agency, founded in 1969 and headquartered in the Salt Lake City area, was listed on the group’s leak portal after a ransomware incident.
 The exposed material consists of internal files stolen during the attack.
 The number of individuals whose personal information appears in the files remains unknown at this time.
 No specific deadline for payment has been publicly detailed in available reporting, though ransomware groups routinely set short windows before full data publication.